-In the following specific circumstances, the College itself may withdraw students from a course for which they have enrolled:
+The College itself may withdraw students from a course for which they have enrolled:

-1. The College will withdraw students who have enrolled but have failed to pay their tuition and fees by the payment due date.
-In this event, the course does not appear on the permanent record after withdrawal.

-- 2. The College may withdraw students who have enrolled for a course but who have not attended during the first 10 days of the term, or the first two class meetings for classes that meet once a week, as notified by the instructor.
+- 1. The College will withdraw students who have enrolled but have failed to pay their tuition and fees by the payment due date.
+In this event, the course does not appear on the permanent record after withdrawal. - 2.
+The College may withdraw students who have enrolled for a course but who have not attended during the first 10 days of the term, or the first two class meetings for classes that meet once a week, as notified by the instructor.
 The College issues tuition and fee refunds if appropriate.
 Again, the course does not appear on the permanent record. - 3.
-For purposes of certifying actual course attendance as required by the Illinois Community College Board, instructors may recommend that the College withdraw a student from a course if that student is not in attendance at midterm.
-Administration issues a W for the course on the student's permanent record. - 4.
-According to established Board Policy, instructors may recommend that the College withdraw students for excessive absence from class or for lack of engagement in class as defined in the instructor's syllabus. - 5.
-The College retains the right to withdraw a student from a course for emergencies or for the purpose of discipline under established rules of procedure.
-Administration determines if a W is appropriate in each instance.
+For purposes of certifying actual course attendance as required by the Illinois Community College Board and in accordance with JWCC Board Policy, instructors may recommend that the College withdraw students for lack of engagement.

+4. The Dean of Students office retains the right to withdraw a student from a course for emergencies or for the purpose of discipline under established rules of procedure.
+The Dean of Students will deam the type of withdrawal necessary in each case.

-The Records and Registration Office notifies students of their administrative withdrawal from a course or of the College's intent to withdraw them if they do not take action and also notifies the Financial Aid Office.
+The Records and Registration Office notifies students of their administrative withdrawal from a course and also notifies the Financial Aid Office.
 (NOTE: In some cases, a student's withdrawal from a course may result in a significant decrease or loss of the student's financial aid or in that student being placed on Financial Aid Warning or Suspension.)